1.2.16PROVISIONS AND CONTINGENCIES

 Fair Value Measurement

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date regardless of whether that price is directly observable or estimated using another valuation technique.
-In estimating the fair value of an asset or a liability the Company takes into account the characteristics of
+In estimating the fair value of an asset or a liability The Company takes into account the characteristics of the asset or liability if market participants would take those characteristics

-the asset or liability if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
-Fair value for measurement and / or disclosure purposes in these standalone financial statements is determined on such basis except for measurements that have some similarities to fair value but are not fair value such as net realizable value in Ind AS 2.
+into account when pricing the asset or liability at the measurement date.
+Fair value for measurement and / or disclosure purposes in these standalone financial statements is determined on such basis except for measurements that have some similarities to fair value but are not fair value such as net realisable value in Ind AS 2.

-Level 1 - The fair value of financial instruments quoted in active markets is based on their quoted closing price at the balance sheet date.
+Levels of Risk in Fair Value Measurement Level 1 - The fair value of financial instruments quoted in active markets is based on their quoted closing price at the balance sheet date.

 Level 2 - The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques using observable market data.
 Such valuation techniques include discounted cash flows, standard valuation models based on market parameters for interest rates, yield curves or foreign exchange rates, dealer quotes for similar instruments and use of comparable arm's length transactions.